Constitution and Bylaws of the Shenandoah University Alumni Association

 - Section III.
 Special meetings of the Association may be held on call of the Board of Directors.

 - Section IV.
-Notice of all meetings of the Association, whether annual or special, shall be given by the President or the Office of Alumni Affairs by letter or email not less than thirty (30) days prior to the date of the meeting.
+Notice of all meetings of the Association, whether annual or special, shall be given by the President or the Office of Donor & Alumni Relations by letter or email not less than thirty (30) days prior to the date of the meeting.
 Notice of any special meetings shall state the purposes of the meetings.
 No business shall be transacted at a special meeting that does not relate to the purposes stated in the notice.

 - Section I. Powers: As provided by the Constitution of the Shenandoah University Alumni Association, the Board of Directors shall be empowered to act on behalf of the Association in all matters and adopt rules governing all members of the organization, insofar as such rules are not inconsistent with the provisions of the Constitution and Bylaws of the Shenandoah University Alumni Association.